The History of Neuschwanstein Castle- Schloss Neuschwanstein

 Construction of Neuschwanstein

-For the next 20 years the construction site provided work for many people in the area.
+For the next 20 years, the construction site provided work for many people in the area.
 Ludwig II did not use any public money to build the castle, but rather his own fortune and borrowed funds.
-He intended to live in Neuschwanstein one day, but, unfortunately, once he did finally get a chance to move in, he died mysteriously of drowning, less than 200 days later in 1886.
-Wagner, who had died in 1883, was never able to step inside the castle which was constructed in homage to him.
+He intended to live in Neuschwanstein one day, but, unfortunately, once he did finally get a chance to move in, he died mysteriously of drowning in 1886.
+Wagner, who died in 1883, never stepped inside the castle constructed in homage to him.
 The walls of Neuschwanstein are decorated with frescoes depicting scenes from the legends used in Wagner’s operas, including Tannhäuser, Tristan und Isolde, Lohengrin, Parsifal, and the somewhat less than mystic Die Meistersinger.

-Because of Ludwig II’s grand and expensive construction plans, deep loan debt, and because of his disinterest in the day to day matters of state, a power struggle broke out between the King and his ministers.
-He wanted them dismissed and replaced, but they responded by having him declared insane, and planned to replace him with his uncle, Prince Lutipold.
+Because of Ludwig II’s grand and expensive construction plans, deep loan debt, and disinterest in day-to-day matters of state, a power struggle broke out between the King and his ministers.
+He wanted them dismissed and replaced, but they responded by declaring him insane and planning to replace him with his uncle, Prince Lutipold.

 Neuschwanstein Castle made of wood, wood art, window decorationNeuschwanstein Castle made of wood, wood art, window decorationNeuschwanstein Castle made of wood, wood art, window decoration

 When Ludwig II mysteriously died of “drowning while on a walk around Lake Starnberg near Schloß Berg accompanied by his physician, Dr Gudden, Neuschwanstein was still unfinished.
-However, it was opened up to the public shortly afterwards.
-Although the King paid for his pet project out of his own pockets, he had run up high debts in the construction of Neuschwanstein, that deeply affected the state of Bavaria.
-The State made the decision to open the doors for tours, so that people could see where all their money went.
+However, it was opened up to the public shortly afterward.
+Although the King paid for his pet project out of his own pockets, he had run up high debts in the construction of Neuschwanstein, which profoundly affected the state of Bavaria.
+The State decided to open the doors for tours so that people could see where all their money went.
 The plan didn’t work as intended.
 Instead of being angry at the waste, people were enamored by the beauty.
-And ironically, these debts were balanced out by 1899 with revenues from paying visitors.
+Ironically, these debts were balanced out by 1899 with revenues from paying visitors.

 The skyward-reaching walls and towers of Neuschwanstein have attracted and inspired millions of people throughout the years.
-One of Neuschwanstein’s most well-known inspirations just happens to be Sleeping Beauty’s Castle in Disneyland, Anaheim.
-From the day it opened to the public until now, Neuschwanstein has steadily remained one of the most popular tourist attractions in Europe.
-It sees 1.3 million visits annually, and has had a total of 60 million since its opening.
-You should definitely plan to see this stunning castle for yourself.
-(But be forewarned, you may NOT take photos inside!)
+One of Neuschwanstein’s most well-known inspirations is Sleeping Beauty’s Castle in Disneyland, Anaheim.
+From the day it opened to the public, Neuschwanstein has steadily remained one of Europe’s most popular tourist attractions.
+It sees 1.3 million visits annually and has had a total of 60 million since its opening.

 Germany Neuschwanstein Schloss Castle.
 Pop up paper modelGermany Neuschwanstein Schloss Castle.
 Pop up paper modelGermany Neuschwanstein Schloss Castle.
 Pop up paper modelNeuschwanstein Castle, Bavaria | Framed Travel PosterNeuschwanstein Castle, Bavaria | Framed Travel PosterNeuschwanstein Castle, Bavaria | Framed Travel Poster